 Funding will be needed to implement the Monitoring Council's vision and for ensuring the sustainability of a comprehensive integrated water quality monitoring program for California.
 Acquisition of funding should be approached in a phased manner.
 Funds may be redirected or leveraged from existing monitoring efforts by eliminating redundancy or creating tradeoffs (e.g., reduce project or discharge monitoring to enhance regional assessments, as was done in the Southern California Bight program).
-Funding may be available through federal agencies, foundations and other sources.
+Funding may be available through the National Water Quality Monitoring Council, federal agencies, foundations and other sources.
 The Monitoring Council will develop specific recommendations for funding, based on costs to achieve early theme development efforts.